Cathryn Daniels moves, but when UPS doesn’t know how to find her, she loses a package. Can the company help her recover her lost item?

 UPS should have been able to track the package, of course, but it looks as if there’s plenty of blame to go around on this one.

 I can see that you tried to establish a paper trail of correspondence between you and UPS.
-Unfortunately, UPS wanted to talk to you by phone.
+Unfortunately, the company wanted to talk to you by phone.
 In its latest email to you, a representative says, “I am deeply sorry to inform you that we do not support these claims over email.”

 I find that troubling.
 In a situation like this, you definitely want to have a record of your correspondence with UPS.
 Ironically, UPS keeps meticulous records of its packages, so to say that it doesn’t “support” your kind of claim by email is a little weird.